GMT-352/Team-L/README.md

 ---

 # Aim and Objectives:
--Providing information about safe and easily accesable tent zones in earthquake affected areas -
+- Providing information about safe and easily accesable tent zones in earthquake affected areas.
+- Determining areas which have access to the main roads, water supplies and electricity.

 ---